SludgeVohaul/audiotools/README_flac2m4a.md

 -j writes a job summary to stdout and exists.

--x converts only one second of each audiofile.
+-x processes only one second of each audiofile.
 This is intended for testing whether everything works as expected.

 srcdir is the directory with the FLAC files.